personalrobotics/ada_feeding/README.md

         sudo npm install -g serve
         npm install -g pm2@latest

 5. Install the web app dependencies.
-(Note: there will be some vulnerabilities in dependencies.)
+(Note: there will be some vulnerabilities in dependencies.
+This is okay, since access to the web app is shielded behind our secure router.)

         cd ~/colcon_ws/src/feeding_web_interface/feedingwebapp
         npm install --legacy-peer-deps